Skip to main content

 If you've been isolated and feel lonely, jumping back into social gatherings and events can be a little overwhelming.
 You may find yourself turning down offers to spend time with family or friends because you don't feel ready.
 Taking things slow and spending time in smaller groups or one-on-one with a friend or family member is a simple way to ease into being more social.

 Finding groups or activities you enjoy in the community, through a church or other volunteer organization could also feel overwhelming.
 Setting small goals, such as making one friendly comment to a stranger, is one way to start coming out of your shell.
 Another goal would be to look up a friend you haven't talked to in a while.
-You may find that that person has been lonely, too.
+You may find that the person has been lonely too.

 Whatever and however you decide to try to work through your loneliness, be gentle with yourself, and take it slow.
 Remember, you are not alone.
 You might find that others around you have more in common with you than you thought.